Superman (2025 film): Cast

 Sara Sampaio portrays Eve Teschmacher, Luthor's assistant and girlfriend who is secretly involved with Jimmy.
 She felt comfortable performing with Hoult after working with him on a campaign for Armani.
 María Gabriela de Faría plays Angela Spica / The Engineer, an ally of Luthor whose abilities come from nanotechnology in her body.
-She appears ahead of a planned film about the Authority, the team that she is a member of in the comics.
+Her appearance was intended to help set up a planned film about the Authority, the team that she is a member of in the comics.
 Other allies of Luthor include Zlatko Burić as Vasil Ghurkos, the President of Boravia; Terence Rosemore and Stephen Blackehart as LuthorCorp employees Otis Berg and Sydney Happersen, respectively; and Trevor Newlin as the humanoid creature Mister Handsome.
 Gunn said Luthor created Mister Handsome when he was 12 and has "true sentiment" for the creature.
 Comedian Michael Ian Black plays Cleavis Thornwaite, host of the right-wing talk show The Sphere who runs a smear campaign against Superman, while James Hiroyuki Liao portrays General Mori, the U.S. Secretary of Defense.

 Additionally, Frank Grillo reprises his role as A.R.G.U.S. director Rick Flag Sr. from the animated DCU series Creature Commandos (2024–present); Tinashe Kajese-Bolden reprises her role as A.R.G.U.S. member Flo Crawley, now the FBI director, from the DCEU film The Suicide Squad (2021); Milly Alcock has an uncredited cameo appearance as Superman's cousin Kara Zor-El / Supergirl ahead of her own film, Supergirl (2026); John Cena has an uncredited cameo appearance as Chris Smith / Peacemaker on a news show, mocking Superman, ahead of his role in the second season of Peacemaker (2025); and Gunn's brother Sean has a cameo appearance as billionaire Maxwell Lord, the head of LordTech and the corporate backer of the Justice Gang.
 Sean said they ignored past depictions of Lord when creating their version, including Peter Facinelli's portrayal in the Arrowverse series Supergirl (2015–2021) and Pedro Pascal's portrayal in the DCEU film Wonder Woman 1984 (2020).
 Other cameo appearances include ABC News correspondent Will Reeve, the son of Christopher Reeve, as a GBS News reporter; Michael Rosenbaum, who portrayed Luthor in Smallville, as the voice of one of Luthor's Raptor guards; and Louisa Krause in the non-speaking role of Sapphire Stagg, Metamorpho's wife.